top of page

 God is the creator of the Heavens and the Earth.
 One of His names is the Great Creator.
 I believe that creation is a Divine attribute, and when we participate in creating anything good, we tap into a part of the Divine within us.

 Isn’t it also true that work is a creative process and, therefore, Divine?
-Constructing a building, laying a road, teaching children, performing an art, practicing medicine--don't they all help create something that wasn’t there before?
+Constructing a building, laying a road, teaching children, performing an art, practicing medicine--don't they help create what wasn’t there before?

 The counterfeiter